PeterGerrard/React101/README.md

 1. Basic display and state
 2. JSX
-3. Props
+3. Styling and Props
-4. Styling
-5. Conditional Rendering
-6. Lists and Loops
+4. Conditional Rendering and Loops
-7. Typescript
+5. Typescript
-8. Packaging and Optimisation
+6. Packaging and Optimisation
-9. Hot Reload and Dev Server
+7. Hot Reload and Dev Server

 ## Out of Scope